kubernetes/website/docs/user-guide/secrets/index.md

 secret value.
 If the secret cannot be fetched because it does not exist or because of a temporary lack of connection to the API server, kubelet will periodically retry.
 It will report an event about the pod explaining the reason it is not started yet.
-Once the a secret is fetched, the kubelet will create and mount a volume containing it.
+Once the secret is fetched, the kubelet will create and mount a volume containing it.
 None of the pod's containers will start until all the pod's volumes are mounted.